 “I trust you will,” Wrentsley said.

 “And let me make this point.”
-Under steam now, Norman returned to his earlier topic.
+Under steam, Norman returned to his topic.
 “The government are doing themselves no favor, standing in their own way.
 It is not just that people are out of work, you see—it’s that they’re afraid.
 These are unhappy times, Wrentsley.
 I can tell you, a lot of the agitators in the mines are not even locals… But suppose we are made able to offer useful work to those that can be trusted with it?
 Service to one’s country, I mean to say.
 No one is asked to cast his loyalties with one lot or another.
 We all ought to support England.
 Bring in more of the right sort, diminish the other sort’s influence.
 Good drives out the bad.”